vedant25bsa10093-tech/Smart-Home-Electricity-Estimator-/README.md

 # Smart Home Electricity Usage Estimator

-The **Smart Home Electricity Usage Estimator** is a beginner-friendly Python project designed to help users understand how much electricity their household appliances consume.
-By entering the power rating and daily usage of each appliance, this tool calculates energy consumption, estimates monthly electricity bills, identifies high-consumption devices, and encourages energy-saving habits.
+The **Smart Home Electricity Usage Estimator** is a beginner friendly Python project designed to help users understand how much electricity their household appliances consume.
+By entering the power rating and daily usage of each appliance, this tool calculates energy consumption, estimates monthly electricity bills, identifies high consumption devices, and encourages energy saving habits.
 The project is simple, practical, and perfect for students, hobbyists, and anyone who wants better control over their electricity usage.

 ---